GLICON/My-Data-Portfolio/README.md

 - [References](#references)

 ### Project Overview
 This project analyzes the relationship between advertising budgets across three channnels (TV, Radio and Newspaper) and their impact on sales.
-The major aim is to uncover insights through which advertising channels drive sales, identify the trends and provide recommendations for optimizing advertising budgets.
+The major aim is to uncover insights into advertising effectiveness, optimal budget allocation and high-performing combinations.

 ### Data Sources
 The primary data source is "Advertising Budget and Sales.csv" file, containing 200 records with the following columns: